 Because I was now a ‘patient’ it was all wheelchairs and stretchers.
 The flight was bumpy, and I was relieved to see Auckland’s lights.
 We landed and I didn’t have to wait too long for the doctor.
 A check showed a (TMI again, sorry) closed cervix and a bit of old blood - everything looked fine.
 He said they’d send us for a scan in the morning, and then we would be able to go.
 We decided that I would stay in Auckland for the week visiting friends, and Shaun would fly back to Barrier in the morning to spend the week with the friends we took over (sorry guys!).

 I know you shouldn’t have too many scans, but I was excited to see our baby again.
 We saw him swallowing, sleeping in the same position I do, and wriggling around.
 He looked very happy!
 Towards the end though, the sonographer said she wanted the radiologist to look at a vessel.
 The radiologist came in to do an internal scan, and they agreed, yes, there are definitely vessels there.
 I had zero clue of what they were talking about, and she gave me a brief rundown and said it looks like ‘vasa previa’, but that the doctor would fill me in with more.
 She said that I would be on pelvic rest, would probably have to have a csection and might have a long hospital stay.

-I still kind of had zero clue about what exactly was happening; I had never heard of vasa previa before.
-We had already booked Shaun’s flight back to the island, and I said for him to still head back – there wasn’t anything either of us could do.
+I had zero clue about what exactly was happening; I had never heard of vasa previa before.
+We had already booked Shaun’s flight back to the island, and I said for him to still head back - there wasn’t anything either of us could do.
 He left, and I messaged my midwife to fill her in.

 I googled vasa previa to get the spelling right.